Skip to content

 • The facility is approximately 70 years old and has had no significant renewals over the past decade.

-• The pool plant does not meet current pool water quality safety standards.
+• The pool plant age and design mean current pool water does not meet quality safety standards

 • There is significant water loss due to leaks in the pool tank and collapsed underground return pipes, contributing to increasing leakage across the site.